Shift Differential Calculator

 Practical Tips

-• Check your employee handbook or ask HR for the exact percentage rates—shift differentials vary widely by industry and employer, and some companies offer higher premiums for graveyard shifts (11 PM–7 AM) than evening shifts
+• Check your employee handbook or ask HR for the exact percentage rates—shift differentials vary widely by industry and employer, and some companies offer higher premiums for graveyard shifts (11 PM–7 AM) than evening shifts.
+Consult a certified public accountant or tax professional for personalized advice on complex compensation and tax situations.

-• Make sure you understand which hours qualify for which differential; some employers don't offer weekend premiums if you're also receiving a shift differential for the same hours, so you can't double-count
+• Make sure you understand which hours qualify for which differential; some employers don't offer weekend premiums if you're also receiving a shift differential for the same hours, so you can't double-count.
+Consult a certified public accountant or tax professional for personalized advice on complex compensation and tax situations.

-• If you're considering picking up extra shifts, use this calculator to compare earning potential—working 8 hours on a night shift might net you more than 8 hours during the day because of the differential percentage
+• If you're considering picking up extra shifts, use this calculator to compare earning potential—working 8 hours on a night shift might net you more than 8 hours during the day because of the differential percentage.
+Consult a certified public accountant or tax professional for personalized advice on complex compensation and tax situations.

-• Track your actual hours worked by shift type on your time card or in your employer's system to verify your pay stub matches what the calculator predicts, since payroll errors do happen
+• Track your actual hours worked by shift type on your time card or in your employer's system to verify your pay stub matches what the calculator predicts, since payroll errors do happen.
+Consult a certified public accountant or tax professional for personalized advice on complex compensation and tax situations.

-• Remember that shift differentials are typically calculated on your base rate only and don't affect overtime calculations in most jurisdictions—confirm with your HR department how your company handles overtime on shifted hours
+• Remember that shift differentials are typically calculated on your base rate only and don't affect overtime calculations in most jurisdictions—confirm with your HR department how your company handles overtime on shifted hours.
+State overtime laws may provide greater protections than federal FLSA requirements, with some states requiring daily overtime after 8 hours or double-time pay after 12 hours.

 Frequently Asked Questions